 2013 brought another major milestone for the Police Department: state and national accreditation.
 The Parker Police Department is one out of 6 law enforcement agencies in Colorado to be accredited through the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) and the Colorado Association of Chiefs of Police.

-A new decade.
-Deputy Chief Jim Tsurapas was named the Interim Chief of Police for the Parker Police Department as of January 1, 2020.
+A new decade, a new Chief.
+Deputy Chief Jim Tsurapas was named the Chief of Police for the Parker Police Department on June 9, 2020.
 He began his career with the Parker Police Department in 1993 as a volunteer reserve officer and was hired on as a full-time officer in 1995.
-He has since promoted through the ranks as a Sergeant, Lieutenant, Captain, and in 2016, he was named Deputy Chief.
+He promoted through the ranks as a Sergeant, Lieutenant, Captain, and in 2016, he was named Deputy Chief.